Growth-oriented services for authors with vision.

 Are you lost in the sea of conflicting advice and self-edits?

-You know your book needs TLC—maybe the characters are 2-D or the plot is iffy and you’ve received mixed feedback—but you’re not exactly sure the right direction to take in revisions, or even how to begin.
+You know your book needs TLC—the characters are 2D or the plot is iffy, or you’ve received mixed feedback—but you’re not exactly sure the right direction to take in revisions, or even how to begin them.
+Together, we will create your specific revision and publishing plan to get your story out in the world.

-- I will closely read through your entire manuscript
+- Receive a professional grade read through of your entire manuscript

-- I’ll deliver editorial direction that will bring your vision to light
+- You’ll gain editorial direction that will bring your vision to light

 - We will explore marketability, character arc, plot, hook, stakes, pace, and genre/audience